KSB2003/LabReports/LabReport5.md

 ## Test 2: 504
-Describe which implementation is correct, or neither if both give the wrong output:
+## Describe which implementation is correct, or neither if both give the wrong output:
  - Both of the implementations are incorrect, both mine and the given implementation.
     - The wrong output given by my implemenation was as follows `[/url "title", /url 'title', /url (title]`.
     - The wrong output given by the given implemenation was as follows `[]`.

+## Provide a link to the test-file with different-results (in the provided repository or your repository , either is fine)

 [test-504](https://github.com/nidhidhamnani/markdown-parser/blob/main/test-files/504.md)

+## Indicate both actual outputs (provide screenshots) and also what the expected output is (list the links that are expected in the output).

 Output of provided implementation: